Expat mortgages UK: What you need to know

 Company Information

 The Mortgage Genie Limited is Registered in England and Wales with Company Number 9803176.
 The Mortgage Genie Limited is an Appointed Representative of PRIMIS Mortgage Network, a trading name of First Complete Ltd. First Complete Ltd is authorised and regulated by the Financial Conduct Authority.
 Most Buy-to-Let Mortgages are not regulated by the Financial Conduct Authority.
+The guidance contained within this website is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE